U.S. Fed raises rates for second time since Great Recession

 * FOMC statement: "Market-based measures of inflation compensation have moved up considerably but still are low"

-* FOMC statement: "The stance of monetary policy remains accommodative, thereby supporting some further strengthening in labour market conditions and a return to 2 percent inflation"
+* FOMC statement: "The stance of monetary policy remains accommodative, thereby supporting some further strengthening in labor market conditions and a return to 2 percent inflation"

 * Vote was unanimous